 The first step for prospective PAs is to earn a bachelor's degree.
 There are some PA programs that will accept students with only an associate's degree, but they are uncommon.
 Also, earning a bachelor's degree can greatly increase the opportunities a graduate has for attending a PA program.

 PA programs do not require applicants to have a specific major, but they do require them to take core prerequisite coursework.
 Typical requirements include biology, microbiology, chemistry, organic chemistry, calculus, and psychology.
 Students will need to gain work experience in healthcare before applying to PA programs, so they should also take any courses that will prepare them for an entry-level job in a healthcare setting.
 Maintaining a high GPA is important as well, since many PA programs require applicants to have a minimum GPA of 3.0.

 Gaining work experience is a crucial step before applying to PA programs.
 Successful applicants to PA programs have at least a year of professional experience.
 Prospective PAs can complete this requirement by working as a nurse, paramedic, imaging assistant, or in a number of other healthcare roles.

 Step 3: Complete an Accredited PA Program

 Students should choose a PA program that is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), since this will ensure that all certification and licensure requirements are met.
-PA programs typically take 2-3 years to complete and usually award a master's degree.
+PA programs typically take two to three years to complete and usually award a master's degree.
 All physician assistants receive the same basic medical education, regardless of the specialty they intend to pursue.
-Topics covered may include human anatomy and physiology, medical ethics, pharmacology and medical terminology.
+Topics covered may include human anatomy and physiology, medical ethics, pharmacology, and medical terminology.

 Step 4: Get Certified and Licensed